shadowfinderstudios/FishNet-Addressables-Sample/README.md

 * Rideable vehicles; rowboat.
 * Mineable resources: rocks.
 * Network switchable Character
+* Proximity radio using an observable distance condition and trigger

 The sample is set up to work with Unity Multiplayer Play Mode for quick testing.